Fail Safe (1964 film)

-Fail Safe is a 1964 Cold War thriller film starring Henry Fonda, directed by Sidney Lumet, and released by Columbia Pictures.
-Based on the 1962 novel of the same name by Eugene Burdick and Harvey Wheeler, the film follows a crisis caused by a critical mechanical error that sends a group of U.S. strategic bombers to destroy Moscow, and the ensuing attempts to stop the attack from triggering a Soviet retaliatory nuclear strike.
-Dan O'Herlihy, Walter Matthau, Frank Overton, Edward Binns, Larry Hagman, and Fritz Weaver appear in support.
+Fail Safe is a 1964 American Cold War political thriller film directed and produced by Sidney Lumet, adapted by Walter Bernstein from the 1962 novel by Eugene Burdick and Harvey Wheeler.
+It stars an ensemble cast, featuring Henry Fonda, Dan O'Herlihy, Walter Matthau, Frank Overton, Larry Hagman, Fritz Weaver, Dana Elcar, Dom DeLuise and Sorrell Booke.

+The film follows a crisis caused by a critical error that sends a group of U.S. bombers to destroy Moscow, and the ensuing attempts to stop the bomber group before it can deploy a nuclear first strike.

+The film was released by Columbia Pictures on October 7, 1964.
+It was a commercial disappointment, but was well-received by critics.
+In 2000, the novel was adapted again as a televised play, and broadcast live in black-and-white on CBS.

 Plot

-United States Air Force General Black flies to Washington, D.C., to attend a Pentagon conference led by Dr. Groeteschele, a political advisor renowned for his expertise on nuclear weapons strategy.
+United States Air Force Brigadier General Warren Black flies to Washington, D.C. to attend a Pentagon conference led by Dr. Groeteschele, a political advisor renowned for his expertise on nuclear strategy and fervent anti-communism.

-Groeteschele is a fervent anti-communist.
 At a dinner party the previous evening, he dismissed the fears that a nuclear war between the U.S. and the Soviet Union would destroy the human race.
-To him, nuclear war, like any other, must have a victor and a vanquished, and the millions who might die in one are the price to be paid to end the threat of Communism.
+To him, nuclear war, like any other, must have a victor and a vanquished, and the millions who might die in one are the price to be paid to end the threat of communism.

-USAF early warning radar indicates that an unidentified aircraft is tracking over Hudson Bay, a potential circumpolar Soviet preemptive strike.
-The alert causes a scramble of U.S. Air Force strategic nuclear bombers.
-After heightened tensions at SAC - interceptions happen half a dozen times a month - the intruder is confirmed as an off-course civilian airliner.
-However, a computer short causes a single U.S. bomber flight, Group 6, to receive apparently valid orders for a nuclear attack on Moscow.
-Colonel Jack Grady, its commander, obeys them, and six Mach II “Vindicator" bombers shriek over the Arctic toward Moscow.
-Attempts to rescind the order fail due to stringent U.S. safeguards against a fraudulent recall, compounded by a better than expected Russian ability to jam U.S. radio communications.
+USAF early warning radar detects an unidentified aircraft over Hudson Bay, a potential circumpolar Soviet preemptive strike, prompting a scramble of USAF strategic nuclear bombers.
+After heightened tensions at Strategic Air Command—interceptions happen half a dozen times a month—the intruder is confirmed as an off-course civilian airliner.
+However, a computer short causes a single USAF bomber flight, Group 6, to receive apparently valid orders for a nuclear attack on Moscow.
+Colonel Jack Grady, its commander, obeys them, and six advanced "Vindicator" bombers take off over the Arctic toward Moscow.
+Attempts to rescind the order fail due to stringent U.S. safeguards against a fraudulent recall, compounded by a better than expected Soviet ability to jam U.S. radio communications.

 The President of the United States personally attempts to have the bombers recalled, to no avail, then orders them shot down.
-Groeteschele continues to lobby for a full-scale U.S. strike to opportunistically piggyback on the serendipity of an accidental attack.
-The military—including Black—warns the President that “the Soviets will retaliate with everything they have, just as we would, and did after Pearl Harbor, if we compound things in any way.”
-U.S. fighters scramble to intercept Group 6, but are only marginally faster than the Vindicators and run out of fuel before their missiles can reach them, then plunge into the Arctic waters.
+While Groeteschele lobbies for a full-scale U.S. strike to opportunistically piggyback on the serendipity of an accidental attack, the military—including General Black, a college friend of the President—warns the President that "the Soviets will retaliate with everything they have, just as we would, and did after Pearl Harbor, if we compound things in any way".
+USAF fighter jets scramble to intercept Group 6, but are unable to catch up with the Mach II Vindicators before they run out of fuel and crash into the Arctic.